danielsarkwa/frontendmaster-react-into-tutorial/README.md

    npm install
    ```

+3. Clone the [repo](https://github.com/btholt/citr-v9-project/tree/main/api) from bholt to run the backend api (`/api` directory) needed for the frontend

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```